villesau/nexus-to-pothos-codemod/README.md

 ## What is missing?

 - automatic import updates
-- queries that takes a function in
+- queries that takes a function in such as relay stuff

 ## Contributing